lichess-org/lila-gif/README.md

 Theme
 -----

+Instead of rendering vector graphics at runtime, all pieces are prerendered on every possible background.
+This allows preparing a minimal color palette ahead of time.
+(Pieces are not just black and white, but need other colors for anti-aliasing on the different backgrounds).

 ![Theme](/theme/theme.gif)

 License
 -------

-lila-gif is licensed under the GNU Affero General Public License, version 3 or any later version at your option.
+lila-gif is licensed under the GNU Affero General Public License, version 3 or any later version, at your option.

 The generated images include text in
 [Noto Sans](https://fonts.google.com/specimen/Noto+Sans) (Apache License 2.0)